gtuli6960/yr10_SummerHW/HW/6/README.md

 S = solider
 ```

-For text based programs like pytohn you should create a new file in you repository
+For text based programs like python you should create a new file in you repository
 ![Add new](../../Resources/new.png)

 For anything else (eg scratch), email you teacher with the file and say you've done so in the comments.